Unit 1 of 9

 Personal Income

-Personal income measures the total earnings received by individuals within a country, including wages, interest, dividends, and other sources of income.
+Personal income measures the earnings individuals receive from wages, interest, dividends, and other sources.

 SECTION 6

-The Producer Price Index tracks changes in the prices that domestic producers receive for their goods and services.
-The report focuses on internal production and does not include imported goods.
+The Producer Price Index tracks price changes received by domestic producers for goods and services.

 SECTION 7